 Saint Dymphna, patron saint of mental illness, was martyred in the 7th century for her faith.
 At 14 years old she was beheaded by her father, a minor king, for her refusal to marry him and become his queen.
 She presents the Gospel of the Lord, her declaration of faith, and her shield.
 READ MORE.

-I dedicate this painting and poem, “Deviled Eggs”, in memorial to all the brave souls who have died sacrificing their lives for a better world.
+I dedicate this painting and poem, “Deviled Eggs”, in memory of all the brave souls who have died sacrificing their lives for a better world.

 The truth IS, God gathers, the devil scatters!